Your iPhone keeps a list of your most visited places; learn to delete | Productivity

 What is the feature and how does it work?

 Significant Places is a tool native to iPhone (iOS) cell phones.
-The feature stores the places the user visits frequently, as well as city names, neighborhoods, dates and times.
+The feature stores the places the user frequently visits, as well as city names, neighborhoods, dates and times.
 According to Apple, the device uses this information to understand which places the user likes to visit and, from that, to be able to offer relevant suggestions.

 The mechanism works through the GPS, which stores the data and is able to generate a detailed report on the displacements.
 The algorithm that makes the determinations analyzes how often and how long the user spends at the location.
 Everything happens in the background, without the need to activate a permission or send notifications.